Suhas-Shende/PythonMaterial/sqlinterviewquestions/Readme.md

-2. ### What is a subquery?
-Explain with an example
+2. ### What is a subquery, Explain with an example

     ### 🔍 What is a Subquery in SQL?